SAP-samples/teched2025-DA262/exercises/ex6/ex6.2/README.md

 ```
 <br>![](/exercises/ex6/ex6.2/images/25_cdsbuild.png)

-23. Although we didn’t add any new database artifacts to the project, the addition of an entity to the service layer causes new views to be generated within SAP HANA.
+23. Although we didn’t add any new database artifacts to the project, the addition of an entity to the service layer causes new HANA SQL views to be generated within SAP HANA.
 Therefore we need to deploy to the database using the SAP HANA Projects view before we can test.

 <br>![](/exercises/ex6/ex6.2/images/17_deploy.png)